UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 # Updates

-In September 2024,  UA HPC Systems will begin transitioning from the now unsupported CentOS 7 operating system to Rocky Linux 9.
+In September 2024, UA HPC systems will begin transitioning from the now unsupported CentOS 7 operating system to Rocky Linux 9.

 A testing period is beginning, allowing experienced users to volunteer to test the new system.
 Initially the test system will contain several dozen nodes, allowing for significant computation.
 Compute hour allocations on the test system will be independent of allocations on the existing Puma system.

-This update will have a number of impacts, and  HPC staff are taking steps to minimize disruptions to HPC users
+This update will have a number of impacts, and we are taking steps to minimize disruptions to HPC users

 !!! success "Things to not worry about"

     * All user files will remain unchanged.
-    * The SLURM scheduler and procedure for submitting jobs will remain unchanged.
+    * The Slurm scheduler and procedure for submitting jobs will remain unchanged.
     * HPC systems will continue to be available for use during the OS update.

 !!! note "Things to note"